mgcooper/icemodel/icemodel/+icemodel/README.md

 - **Utilities shared by namespaces that must not depend on each other.**
   `shellQuote` is the one such case: `+internal` needs it to build git and cffconvert commands, and `+verification` needs it for fixture packing and the report builders.
-Neither may depend on the other, so their one shared helper sits here rather than in either.
-This is a narrow exception to the rule below, not a general one.
+Neither namespace may depend on the other, so their shared helper sits here.

 ## What does not belong here